 As more and more miners compete for the block reward, the hashrate, mining calculations and block difficulty will increase.
 This increase in the network's hashrate over time means an increase in the network’s security.
 Much better detail on this is available elsewhere, but primarily, this process solves digital money's vulnerability to attacks and the "double spend" problem.
 It was the breakthrough digital money was waiting for, and it was the elegant solution from Bitcoin's pseudonymous creator, Satoshi Nakamoto.
 Thus far, it has shown to be much more profitable for users of Bitcoin (and other cryptocurrencies) to work towards "mining" new coins, rather than working on a network-wide "hack."

-Though it certainly should be said, as the #1 decentralized cryptocurrency and store of value out there, Bitcoin remains the largest hacking opportunity in the world.
+Though it certainly should be said, as the number one decentralized cryptocurrency and store of value out there, Bitcoin remains the largest hacking opportunity in the world.

 It should also be noted that anyone across the globe, with the right computing equipment, which is sometimes just a laptop, can become a miner for cryptocurrency (or at least join a pool, as in Bitcoin's case).

-Today, the Bitcoin network is secured by over 4 thousand quadrillion calculations per second, by servers all across the world.
+Today, the Bitcoin network is secured by over twenty thousand quadrillion calculations per second, by servers all across the world.
 This makes it the largest computing network in the world, by far.

 Comparison.
 Hashing power is a strange thing.
 What does it really mean?
 We can compare Bitcoin’s hashrate growth, for example, to that of other blockchains.
 But we can also compare it to other systems in the physical world.
 One way to do this is by looking at the growth rates of Bitcoin and other blockchains' hashing power.
 The first trend provided above is relatively simple, which is the annual rate of hashrate growth (in blue, right axis), graphed continuously each day, over the existence of the network.